Magnitude 5.9 earthquake hits southern Iran, no casualties reported: State TV

 The epicentre of the quake was the town of Rig and hospitals in nearby cities and provinces were on alert, with rescue teams and 50 ambulances sent to the area, a regional official told state TV.

-Electricity and landline telephone and Internet in Gonaveh city had been cut off "and people are taking to the streets for fear of earthquakes", semi-official news agency Tasnim reported.
+Local official Gholamreza Mehrjou told state TV that water, electricity and Internet have been restored to villages in the quake-hit area and people who had taken to the streets in fear of more tremors "have returned to their homes".

-An Iranian government official told Reuters there were no reports of damage at the Bushehr nuclear complex, situated on Iran's Gulf coast.
+An Iranian government official told Reuters there were no reports of damage at the Bushehr nuclear complex on Iran's Gulf coast.

-Iranian media reported nine aftershocks and posted pictures that showed collapsed mud brick walls in some villages.
+Iranian media reported 16 aftershocks and posted pictures that showed collapsed mud brick walls in some villages.

-Two people were injured in Gonaveh and were being taken to hospital, state media quoted the head of the Bushehr University of Medical Sciences, Saeed Kashmiri, as saying.
+Five people were injured in Gonaveh and were being taken to hospital, Saeed Kashmiri, head of the Bushehr University of Medical Sciences, was quoted as saying by state media.